RamanGodun/State-symmetric-blueprint-mono-repo/ADR/ADR-001-State-management_symmetry.md

 ## Context and Problem

-The project's goal is to build an **advanced, scalable, and maintainable Flutter blueprint** for mid-to-large scale apps, focusing on maximizing codebase reusability and minimizing dependency on a specific state manager.
+This monorepo created to demonstrate an example of **codebase, that 90%+ agnostic to state manager**.
+(More than 90% of the code remains unchanged, regardless of whether the app uses **Riverpod**, **Cubit/BLoC**, or **Provider**.)

+### ✅⚠️ **Advantages and Trade-offs** of **codebase, that 90%+ agnostic to state manager**

+- ✅♻️ **Code Reusability** → Shared modules can be reused across projects/apps, improving efficiency and reducing time-to-market.
+- ✅🚀 **Development Flexibility** → Developers can seamlessly move between projects/teams with minimal context-switch overhead => easier scaling of teams during critical tasks
+- ✅📈 **Scalability & Maintainability** → This approach requires/enforced clean architecture, that makes the codebase easier to maintain and extend.

+- ⚠️ **Increased Complexity** (additional abstractions, wrappers, and files) => may add to the size of the codebase and **Higher Initial Investment** → More effort and resources are required upfront; onboarding may be slower for new contributors, also needs discipline in codebase's development

+Initial goal: maximize code reusability and minimize coupling to a specific state manager.

-The key challenge: make at least 90% of the codebase **state-agnostic**, allowing rapid onboarding, flexibility in team allocation, and effortless feature migration across projects, regardless of the chosen state manager.
+The key challenge: make at least 90% of the codebase **state-agnostic**, saving benefits of state-agnostic codestyle, but avoid its fall pits flexibility in team allocation, and effortless feature migration across projects, regardless of the chosen state manager.

-The blueprint was validated by developing two parallel apps — one using Bloc+GetIt, the other using Riverpod.
-Despite different state managers, more then 90% of the code remained identical, demonstrating the effectiveness of clean, modular, state-agnostic architecture.

 ---